Exact analytical solutions in inhomogeneous magnetic fields for linear asteroseismic waves: Abstract

 \section{Abstract}

 We solve for waves in an isothermal, stratified medium with a magnetic field that points along a direction perpendicular to that of gravity and varies exponentially in the direction of gravity.
-For waves propagating along the magnetic field, we calculate approximate dispersion relation as a function of the magnetic field strength.
-We also find exact solutions for two different cases: (a) waves propagating along the direction of the magnetic field and (b) waves propagating along the direction of gravity.
-In each of these cases, we find solutions in terms of either confluent hypergeometric functions or Gauss hypergeometric functions depending on whether the ratio of the scale height of the magnetic field over the density scale height is equal to two or not.
+We find exact analytical solutions for two different cases: (a) waves propagating along the direction of the magnetic field and (b) waves propagating along the direction of the gravity.
+In each case, we find solutions in terms of either the hypergeometric functions or their confluent cousins.
+We solve the resultant transcendental dispersion relation numerically.
+The changes in the eigenfrequencies due to a spatially inhomogeneous \alf\ wave speed are significant---there are more oscillations or leaking of nodes of the eigenfunctions in regions of lower \alf\ speed and wave reflection from regions of larger \alf\ speed.
+Such changes in the dispersion relation and the mode structures may allow detection of magnetic fields buried in the stellar interior.